Commands (commands

 12

-Localizing Commands With the Internationalization Plugin
+Localizing Commands with the Internationalization Plugin

 function addLocalizations(command: Command) {